 Paint another thin coat of Mod Podge over the flowers and remaining blank canvas.
 Be careful not to tear away any leaves or petals when brushing over the top.
 I went with a dabbing method on top of the flowers so I didn’t drag away any petals while coating the tops.

 Set aside to dry for 45 minutes to an hour.
 Once completely dry, use a measuring tape to make a straight line across the canvas.
 Use a pencil and make light dash marks along the measuring tape.

 Still using the pencil, write out a phrase, quote, or lyric that you would like on your canvas.
-I went with a lyric from one of Josh and I’s favorite songs, ‘3 Rounds and a Sound’ by Blind Pilot.
+I went with a lyric from one our favorite songs, ‘3 Rounds and a Sound’ by Blind Pilot.

 Now this is when most of you will say, ‘My handwriting is terrible!’
 I know!
 So is mine!
 Find a pretty cursive font on your computer and type it out.
 Then just mimic what you see!
 It doesn’t need to be 100% perfect because the point is to have YOUR handwriting on it so it’s personalized.

 Next, pour out some paint in a small cup or plate, dab the tip of the paint brush in and trace over your words.

 *Tattooed Martha tip: Do not attempt this after downing 3 large coffees!
 My hand was shaking so bad that it took me twice as long to complete it!
 Haha

 Give your lettering a few minutes to dry and then trace a second coat to make it more opaque.
 Once that coat is dry, hang it up, and you’re done!

 It makes a wonderful piece of art to share your favorite song or quote with a bouquet from a significant other or you can make this as a gift to a loved one!